j4rl/memer/README.md

 - `files.php` — management grid that shows every stored image with preview, file size, first-seen timestamp, remaining days before deletion, and buttons for single or bulk removal.
 It also keeps `image_log.json` in sync if files disappear.

 ## Settings & data files
 - `settings.json` — JSON document written by `upload.php` that stores `interval` (1–3600 seconds) and `expire_days` (1–3650 days).
 The viewer and management panel honor these values.
+File will be created if not present.
 - `image_log.json` — tracks when each filename was first seen so expiration is based on age, not modification time.
 Both the viewer and the file manager trim this log and delete expired entries/files.
+File will be created if not present.

 ## Getting Started
 1. Create an `uploads/` directory that is readable and writable by PHP.